RobbanGit/KanjiGuesser/README.md

 I allow any individual/organization the permission to fork the project, and allow them to make any changes to the code without requesting my permission.
 If a fork is made, a reference to me would be appreciated, but not a must.

-This is just a personal project, which means that updates/changes may occur spontaneously, and the project may reach come to a permanent standstill at any point.
+This is just a personal project, which means that updates/changes may occur spontaneously, and the project may reach a permanent standstill at any point.

 ## Appreciations to